Abul-Abbas: Death

-In the year 810, Charlemagne left his palace and mounted a campaign intending to engage with King Godofrid of Denmark and his fleet that invaded and plundered Friesland.
+In the year 810, Charlemagne left his palace and mounted a campaign intending to engage with King Gudfred of Denmark and his fleet that invaded and plundered Friesland.
 Charlemagne had crossed the Rhine River and tarried at a place called "Lippeham" awaiting troops for three days, when his elephant suddenly died.
-On the tacit assumption that the Abul-Abbas was with Charlemagne when he died, some modern commentators venture that the beast had been brought to serve as a war elephant.
+On the tacit assumption that Abul-Abbas was with Charlemagne when he died, some modern commentators venture that the beast had been brought to serve as a war elephant.

 Place of death

 The location of "Lippeham" is a matter of conjecture, but has been placed at the "mouth of the Lippe River" (its confluence with the Rhine), in other words, somewhere near the city of Wesel.
 The claim dates at least as far back as 1746, (or 1735) when J. H. Nünning (Nunningus) and a colleague had published a notice that "Lippeham" was to be identified with Wesel; and that a colossal bone unearthed from the area, in the possession of their affiliated museum, was plausibly a part of the remains of the elephant Abul-Abbas.
 Another gigantic bone was found in the Lippe River among a catch of fish in the herrschaft of Gartrop in early 1750, and it too was claimed to be a piece of Abul-Abbas.

 One detractor to the claim is Richard Hodges who places it in Lüneburg Heath, which is nowhere near the Rhine.